 Habito, a professor at Ateneo de Manila University in the Philippines, also presented a paper titled “Housing as Economic Stimulus: How and Why?” at Habitat for Humanity’s second Asia/Pacific Housing Forum, held in Manila in 2009.

 The multiplier effect can also be seen on a micro level in Habitat for Humanity’s programs in the Asia/Pacific region.
 Local skilled labor will always be in demand, but special builds and disaster response projects create greater employment opportunities.
-For example, local masons and carpenters were employed for Habitat Nepal’s 40-house Everest Build completed in October 2010 and Habitat Mongolia’s 30-house Blue Sky Build completed in July 2010.
+For example, local masons and carpenters were employed for Habitat Nepal’s 40-house Everest Build completed in October 2010.

 THE MULTIPLIER EFFECT CAN ALSO BE SEEN ON A MICRO LEVEL IN HABITAT FOR HUMANITY’S PROGRAMS IN THE ASIA/PACIFIC REGION.
 LOCAL SKILLED LABOR WILL ALWAYS BE IN DEMAND, BUT SPECIAL BUILDS AND DISASTER RESPONSE PROJECTS CREATE GREATER EMPLOYMENT OPPORTUNITIES.

 For the Everest Build, about 30 people from local communities were trained in building prefabricated bamboo housing.

 In tsunami-devastated Sri Lanka, between 2005 and 2009, Habitat trained nearly 200 homeowners in block making, carpentry, electrical wiring, painting and masonry.
 After work was completed on the tsunami response projects, the homeowners found employment in construction projects in eastern Sri Lanka and the Middle East.